Skip to content

 How do I monitor indirect rate variance in QuickBooks?

 Run a Profit and Loss report filtered by indirect cost classes (fringe, overhead, G&A) to capture actual pool costs year-to-date.
 Divide each pool by its allocation base to calculate actual rates.
 Compare actual rates against provisional billing rates monthly.
-If variance exceeds 10%, request a mid-year rate adjustment from the contracting officer under FAR 42.704(b) to prevent substantial overpayment or underpayment at year-end settlement.
+When the variance is material, request a mid-year revision from the contracting officer under FAR 42.704(c) (Overhaul 42.504(c)).
+Revision is by mutual agreement at either party’s request, and the contracting officer sets the rates unilaterally if no agreement is reached.

 What financial KPIs matter most for small government contractors?